Using the Record Mapper

 When you create a new record map and then save it in the Management Portal, this action defines a class for that extends the RecordMap

 class.
-If you are working in Studio, compiling the RecordMap class definition does not create the code for the generated record class.
+Just compiling the RecordMap class definition does not create the code for the generated record class.
 You must use the Management Portal or call the Generator.GenerateObject()

 method from the Terminal or from code.